 Resources for veterans, active duty military, families, and community.

 - American Foundation for the Blind

 Provides information and resources for living with blindness for family, friends, professionals, and employers.

 - National Federation for the Blind

-The NFB improves blind people's lives through advocacy, education, research, technology, and programs encouraging independence and self-confidence.
-It is the leading force in the blindness field today and the voice of the nation's blind.
+The NFB improves people who are blind through advocacy, education, research, technology, and programs encouraging independence and self-confidence.
+They are the leading force in the blindness field today and the voice of the nation’s blind.